-Main purpose of RAID is to improve data reliability and performance improvement.
-Usually drives of same storage capacity are recommended for RAID.
+The main purpose of RAID is to improve data reliability and performance improvement.
+Usually, drives of same storage capacity are recommended for RAID.

 RAID-enabled systems are used at every place where you simply can't afford to lose data.
 There are different levels of RID, with each having their pros and cons

 RAID 0 combines the storage capacity of more than two disk drives to form a combined single disk drive.
 That single drive will have maximum bandwidth and capacity, but data redundancy is sacrificed here.